JehonaK/course/README.md

 # Course Management
 Course Management is an isolated microservice that is a part of the Education Management System.
-Its role is to manage courses, lesson, activities, forum posts, comments and evaluations inside a school.
+Its role is to manage cours, lessonEntity, activities, forum posts, commentEntities and evaluationEntities inside a school.
 ## Getting Started
 1. On GitHub, navigate to the main page of the repository.
 2. Under the repository name, click Clone or download.